Avivbens/shell-config/README.md

-# Shell Configuration - ZSH
+# Shell-Config CLI - Your MacOS Setup Tool

 **🚀 Simplify your MacOS setup** with `shell-config` - a CLI tool that tailors configurations, installs apps, and enables seamless team collaboration.